- Service Updates

 If you have checked out library materials in your possession, we recommend keeping all University and ILL books until libraries reopen.

 If you are leaving campus and will not return, use the book drop near the back entrance of Rush Rhees Library.
 Materials left here will remain on your library account until staff are able to access the library again and check-in the items.

-If you have already left campus and will not return, you may mail University and ILL materials back to:
+If you need to return items to the River Campus Libraries but have already left campus and do not plan to return, you may mail University and ILL materials back to: